jeffteeters/sphinxcontrib-filltableref/docs/source/tbldata.rst

 tbldata
 =======

-The ``tbldata`` directive is used to specify data values that included in to the summary table along with citation(s) to publications from which the values were found.
-It has the following format:
+The *tbldata* directive (abbreviation for "table data") is used to specify data values that are included in to the summary table (defined by the :ref:`tblrender` directive) along with citation(s) to publications from which the values were found.
+There can be multiple *tbldata* directives for each *tblrender* directive (each *tbldata* directive specifying additional data values).
+The *tbldata* directive has the following format:

 .. code-block:: bnf